chriscant/mergephotos/README.md

 Command line tool to find photo filenames and add into matching species list spreadsheet rows.

-This is used by for the Flora of Cumbria to add columns to a species list spreadsheet.
+This is used for the Flora of Cumbria to add columns to a species list spreadsheet.
 Two columns are added for each matching species photo:

 * the relative path to the photo filename